bharath403/devops/README.md

-# This Terraform script will Provision EC2 instance, create new EC2 key pair and Security Group and Install Nginx
+# This Terraform script will Provision EC2 instance, create new EC2 key pair and Security Group, Install Nginx and configure SSL

 Run with a command like this: